delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Highest Number of Comments on Post | 300 | 457* |310 | 579 |
 | Highest Post Score | 675 | 772 |1250 | 1484 |

-This table shows that the statistics from r/CareerGuidance from March.
+Notice also that this table shows that the statistics from r/CareerGuidance from March.
 Note that the March statistics are being compared to a database containing the top 1000 posts of all time (at least since the forum was founded in 2011), so an average statistic from March 2020 which is close to the average statistic from the general top posts is quite impressive!

 It's clear that the average post scores in March were much higher than the average post scores in Top 1000 posts of all time.
 Furthermore, I would venture to say that there was a lot more user engagement in March, since we see a higher average number of comments in March 2020.